 Hands-on projects help you understand the concepts of electricity in new construction and how to repair and replace old electrical systems.
 This class works on community projects, helps with construction trades projects, and remodeling projects around the campus.

-You will finish prepared to work as an apprentice.
+When you complete the course, you will be prepared to work as an apprentice.

 Graduates who work 4,000 hours as an apprentice will be eligible to sit for the residential journeyman exam and after 8,000 hours will be eligible to take the unlimited journeyman exam.
 Nationally certified by the National Center for Construction Education and Research (NCCER).